Creating a Web Application with Spring Boot with JSP

 Image

-As shown in the image above, following steps have to be done
+As shown in the image above, follow these steps:

 • Web